Get involved with the Party

 - Find out who’s running in your Ward and volunteer.
-There are two council members representing each ward, and they are elected for staggered 2-year terms.
+There are two council members representing each ward.
+This year, newly elected council members will hold office for 3 years.
 The candidates are always looking for people to walk the neighborhood with them, make phone calls, pass out literature, and help with mailings.
 It’s not easy running for office, but you can help immensely.

-- As 2012 draws near there will be more and more opportunities to volunteer.
-Contact your ward chair or barackobama.com for more information.
+- There are many opportunities to volunteer.
+Contact your ward chair for more information.

 - Come to a Mixer!
 We regularly hold events where like-minded people can get together to network and socialize.
 Check the Events page of this website for announcements.